Executive

 Jacqueleine Moore

-As head of the EPA’s Legal and Corporate Division, Jacqueleine is an experienced lawyer and executive who has focused her career on achieving better community outcomes through government.
+As head of the EPA’s Legal, Governance and People, Jacqueleine is an experienced lawyer and executive who has focused her career on achieving better community outcomes through government.

 She has worked in senior roles in NSW Government agencies, including the Department of Premier and Cabinet and many NSW natural resource, environmental and regulatory agencies, as well as legal roles with the Australian Government Solicitor and Commonwealth Director of Public Prosecutions.